inovex/external-address-highlighter/README.md

 # External Address Highlighter

 This is a web-extension.

 It should work in Firefox and Chrome.
+Edge-support would be cool, but they do not support the promised-based APIs yet and can't be easily polyfilled.
+No port for now (see also #7).

 ## User